(an occasional series)

 Polyporus squamosus – Dryad’s Saddle

-Another type of bracket fungus, Dryad‘s Saddle, is very common and parasitic on deciduous trees such as elm, beech and sycamore.
+Another species of bracket fungus, Dryad‘s Saddle, is very common and parasitic on deciduous trees such as elm, beech and sycamore.
 The outer edges of young caps are said to be edible.
 The fruitbody can grow up to 500mm across and can appear on the same host tree for several years.
 It is the largest capped mushroom in the UK, growing in clusters that can weigh up to 4-5kg, if they have an adequate food source.
 Appearing in summer and autumn, this one was found on 31st July 2024, next to the east path in DPW growing on a tree stump.
 In warm weather they can decay in just a few days, as this example did.

 Tubaria furfuracia – Scurfy Twiglet or Winter twiglet.